dotnetrdf/dotnetrdf/v3ChangeNotes.md

 ### FullTripleIndexing
 The desired level of indexing can be specified when creating a new `TreeIndexedTripleCollection`.
 For classes that use a `TreeIndexedTripleCollection` such as the in-memory `Graph` class, the default behaviour remains to create a fully indexed triple collection (this matches the default behaviour in dotNetRDF 2.x), however all of these classes also provide overloaded operators that allow a triple collection with the desired level of indexing to be injected at construction time.

+### UriLoaderCaching
+This option is moved to UriLoader.CacheEnabled.
+This is still a static property at present as the UriLoader is currently implemented as a static class.